In This Article

 “Remember, not that long ago, a commitment to marriage meant a relationship had to last about 20 to 30 years.
 Now, as life expectancy has extended, that commitment is twice as long.
 That scares people,” says psychologist Vivian Diller, Ph.D.
 It might explain why some people would rather have a string of long-term relationships than invest in one.

 On top of longevity, many of the cultural values that fostered monogamy such as religion and family ties are not as impactful today.
 And, don’t even get us started on the availability of casual dating, thanks to the myriad of dating apps now in play.
 So if you’re ready to settle down once and for all, what are you to do?
 Pappenheim and Diller share their insights to help you weed out the serial monogamists from the serious dating candidates.

 Here’s how to know if you’re getting involved with a serial monogamist.

 They Have a History of Long-Term Relationships

 While a serial monogamist likely has never been married or engaged, they do tend to have a history of long-term relationships.
-“They enjoy deepening a relationship and getting close with others, rather than keepings things casual and light,” Diller explains.
-This doesn’t mean you should jump ship anytime you’re with someone who has had multiple previous serious relationships, but the experts recommend being weary of a pattern of temporary commitment.
+“They enjoy deepening a relationship and getting close with others, rather than keeping things casual and light,” Diller explains.
+This doesn’t mean you should jump ship anytime you’re with someone who has had multiple previous serious relationships, but the experts recommend being wary of a pattern of temporary commitment.